shipurjan/vps-webhost-init/README.md

 # webserver-printer

-A script to set up a fresh Debian/Ubuntu VPS for hosting dockerized websites.
+One command to provision a production-ready VPS with Docker, auto-HTTPS, fail2ban honeypots, GitHub CI/CD, and a Lighthouse-perfect SPA Astro frontend.

 ## ⚠️ Security Warning